How to Structure a Clinical Investigation Report (CIR) Summary

 I’d encourage you to read the guidance yourself to get the full picture of the structure for your CIR summary, but if you’ve made it through this article beforehand, you shouldn’t feel overwhelmed by the guidance document itself.

-FREE RESOURCE: Click here to download our 15-in-1 clinical investigations content bundle to help you run studies and collect clinical data more efficiently.
+FREE RESOURCE: Click here to download our free resource bundle to help you run clinical investigations and collect clinical data more efficiently.

 Greenlight Guru Clinical makes collecting clinical data a breeze